Fourqua/Roblox-Development-Toolkit/ProceduralWorldGen/README.md

 ## Adding Biomes

 Add a new entry to the `BIOMES` table.
-Biomes are selected by height — the last one whose `MinHeight` the terrain clears wins:
+Biomes are selected by height.
+The last one whose `MinHeight` the terrain clears wins

 ```lua
 {